kodolinija/stardeus-mod-template/Artwork/README.md

 # Artwork Workflow

+0. Go to blender's Edit > Preferences > Keymap and set Spacebar Action to "Search".
+   If you don't want to, then use F3 or whatever opens search in your blender when the steps below ask to use space to open search.
 1. Add a new sprite definition to `Scripts/sprite_defs.py`.
 Easiest way is to just copy an existing definition from a sprite that is of the same size and properties that you want to create, and just change it's name.
 For example: